-A European Wax Center location typically reaches maturity in year five of operations, at which point a center generates on average \$1.1 million in revenue and annual cash-on-cash returns in excess of 60%.
-A typical franchisee initially invests approximately \$392,000 when opening a new center (excluding real estate purchase or lease costs, pre-opening expenses and initial working capital investment), with ongoing fees that are determined by the service sales of each center.
+A European Wax Center location typically reaches maturity in year five of operations, at which point a center generates on average \$1.0 million in average unit volume and annual cash-on-cash returns in excess of 50%.
+A typical franchisee initially invests approximately \$397,000 to \$555,000 when opening a new center with ongoing fees that are determined by the service sales of each center.
 These ongoing fees include royalty and marketing fund contributions, which are 6% and 3% of service sales, respectively.
-Our centers follow a highly predictable maturation curve once open that is consistent across cohorts and geographies, with an average unit volume of \$0.8 million and double-digit EBITDA margins already in year two of operations.
+Our centers follow a highly predictable maturation curve once open, with an average unit volume of \$0.7 million and double-digit EBITDA margins already in year two of operations.